ocf/ocfdocs/README.md

-This is the mkdocs application for OCF Documentation.
+This is the mkdocs application for OCF Documentation, mirroring our outline

 ## Development
 To setup your local development environment, run setup.sh.
 Make sure to manually add your API key in .env file.